What is Morton’s Neuroma?

 Symptoms of Morton’s Neuroma:

 Morton’s neuroma symptoms vary from person to person.
 Patients often feel as though they have a ‘sock rolles up’ or a burning pebble feeling under the ball of the feet.
 Sometime an electric shooting sensation, commonly to the 3rd and 4th toes, is experienced.
 This is usually relieved by removing the shoe.
-Symptoms may include:
+Foot pain from a Morton’s neuroma may include:

 - Pain and soreness

 - Stiffness in the joint